paul-mccormack/RoboShadowAgentDeployment/README.md

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/compliance_details.jpg)

 Going into the compliance details view will show the non-compliance message that was configured during the assignment.
-This is very useful going forward to give people a better chance of figuring out why an Azure policy might be non-compliant on some resources and how to bring them into compliance.
+This is very useful going forward to give people a better chance of determining why an Azure policy might be non-compliant on some resources and how to bring them into compliance.

 ## Create a remediation task to apply to existing resources

+On the policy complaince page click the "Create remediation task" button.

 ## Monitoring remediation